Anish-M-code/PyPass/FAQ.md

    password storage system is no weaker than modern cryptosystems.

-   Incase you need Information-theoretic security you can export the password database as csv and fill the values of keys using randomness generated from true random number source or trustworthy source like pair of dices ( hope you use a blanket so that no one can see the random results )
+   Incase you need Information-theoretic security you can export the password database as csv and fill the values of keys using randomness generated from true random number source or trustworthy source like pair of dices or any number of combination of dices or coins ( hope you use a blanket so that no one can see the random results generated and being typed in csv using a computer )

    - <b> How to make use of Plausible deniability </b>